Cable cell morphology¶

 Note

-For this reason, morphologies are read only.
+For this reason, morphologies are read-only.
 To change a morphology, a new morphology should be created using a new segment tree.

 There is one constructor for a morphology: